Destruction Derby: Gameplay

-Development
+Development and release

 The British development studio Reflections Interactive began creating Destruction Derby for the PlayStation in late 1994.
 It was published by Sony Computer Entertainment's Psygnosis branch, which allowed Reflections to receive PlayStation development kits long before that console's release.
 The game debuted at the May 1995 Electronic Entertainment Expo, and its initial title was variously reported as Demolition Derby and Demolish 'em Derby.
 Writers for Edge and Next Generation commented that the game could "trounce" Ridge Racer upon the PlayStation's release.

 To make the results of car collisions easier to predict, Reflections implemented simulated physics into Destruction Derby.
 Director Martin Edmondson believed that the game would otherwise be "completely unplayable", as with "pool when the collisions are all off".
 Producer Tony Parks noted that the physics were simplified to improve performance and to compensate for the PlayStation's digital controller, and that the team sought a balance between "realism and playability".
 Performance was also improved by optimising the game's graphics, and by reducing the level of detail of objects in the distance.
 Destruction Derby's game engine supports up to twenty cars on screen simultaneously, which no console racing game, other than Daytona USA, had achieved until that time.
 However, a single wire-frame model, differentiated by texture maps, was used for every vehicle.
 Damage to vehicles is modelled in real-time, based on the speed and angle of the cars involved.
 The team made the game's tracks small to "keep the density of the cars on the track very high", which allowed for large-scale wrecks.
 Plans were made to support up to eight players with the PlayStation Link Cable.

-Destruction Derby was published by Sega and developed by Perfect Entertainment for the Sega Saturn, as part of a deal that also brought Wipeout to the console.
-This version lacks transparencies.
-GameFans Ryan Lockhart estimated that the port was "80% ready" in the magazine's August 1996 issue, and it was released in August 1996.
-A Nintendo 64 version of Destruction Derby was announced by the UK magazine CTW in 1998, alongside Nintendo 64 versions of Psygnosis games such as Wipeout and O.D.T..
-Destruction Derby 64 was developed by Looking Glass Studios and published by THQ, under license from Psygnosis.
-At the time, Looking Glass head Paul Neurath said in a press release, "We are delighted to have teamed up with THQ for the launch of Destruction Derby 64".
-Aaron Boulding of IGN commented that the game "had a tough time just making it to the N64" during its 18 months in production, and noted that "development duties [...] passed from Psygnosis to Looking Glass Studios and publishing [was] picked up by THQ."
-The game was released in October 1999.
+Destruction Derby was officially released on 20 October 1995 on PlayStation and then MS-DOS.
+Perfect Entertainment worked on the port to Sega Saturn; this version lacks transparencies.
+GameFan's Ryan Lockhart estimated that the port was "80% ready" in the magazine's August 1996 issue, and it was released in August 1996, in Europe and Japan only.
+In April 1996, an enhanced version of the game was released for Microsoft Windows, featuring a higher base resolution (512x384 as opposed to 320x200), a greater number of damage points to match the PlayStation version, and better texture quality.
+The PlayStation version was re-released through the PlayStation Network store in 2007, and then was included in the PlayStation Classic in 2018.